 photo courtesy of Clare Sherriff

 Built in 1891 in a style that parodied naval architecture - 18th century warships in particular - her poop swept up sharply and three windows looked down from the stern.
-She could appear surprisingly forbidding if seen so that her small scale was not apparent.
+She 'is reminiscent of an eighteenth century warship' (SH) and could appear surprisingly forbidding if seen so that her small scale was not apparent.

 A new hull was fitted to the barge in 1922.
 Sold by the college in 1961 to a St John's alumnus, she was restored in the 1950s and in 1971 a new steel shoe was fitted by Robert Maccoun.
 The St John's Barge Trust was set up that same year.
 In 1987 she was again restored, having been floated downstream from Iffley to Abingdon.
 Using 'Univ's spreader beams and the same lifting company, Terra Nova, with massive strops' and two cranes, she was then sent by low loader up to Perth in Scotland to be restored by the Ailsa-Perth Shipbuilders in Troon. [from a St John's fundraising pamphlet]